upday/upday.github.io/_posts/blog/2017-07-18-dwh-part2-we-need-a-storage.md

 ## Finally

 We decided for Redshift in the end.
-I have to admit it wasn’t a too unbiased process, because more or less we wanted to try Redshift anyway.
+I have to admit it hasn't been a too unbiased process, because more or less we wanted to try Redshift anyway.

 Starting with Redshift is easy, but getting satisfying results, especially if the amount of data increases, takes longer.
 Execution time and costs increase.
 You have to understand how Redshift works under the hood and you need to tune your tables accordingly.